koobo/resid-68k/README.md

                  are interpolated.
 This is a heavier than the fast methods.
                  Samples for 14-bit Paula output.
 - oversample2x14: SID is sampled twice the sampling frequency and the samples are averaged.
 This is heavier than the fast methods.
                   Samples for 14-bit Paula output.
-- oversample4x14: SID is sampled four times the sampling frequency and the samples are averaged.
-This more heavy than the oversample2x14 method.
+- oversample3x14: Sample three times, heavier than above.
-                  Samples for 14-bit Paula output.
+- oversample4x14: Sample four times, heavier than above.

 The fast modes produce sampling noise depending on the tune that is being played.
-The interpolate and oversample modes should reduce the noise level.
+The interpolate and oversample modes should reduce the noise.

 A 68060 at 50MHz can manage the fast modes at CPU load of 50-80% depending on the tune that is being played.